MicrosoftDocs/playfab-docs/playfab-docs/features/economy/tutorials/custom-stores-for-player-segments.md

 ---
-title: Custom Stores for Player Segments
+title: Custom Stores for Player Segments in Economy (Legacy)
 author: cybtachyon
-description: Tutorial that describes how to create alternate stores that are available only to players from defined Player Segments. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article
+description: Tutorial for Economy (Legacy) that describes how to create alternate stores that are available only to players from defined Player Segments. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article